-- Vishnuprayag: Vishnuprayag is present 1372 metres above sea level and is the first prayag, according to the descent of the river Alaknanda.
-According to beliefs, Narada meditated here to impress Lord Vishnu, who eventually appeared before him.
-Hence, this place derives its name from Lord Vishnu.
+- Vishnuprayag: Vishnuprayag is present 1372 metres above sea level and is the first Prayag falling on the route of river Alaknanda.
+It is 91 km away from Karnaprayag.

-- Devprayag: It is present at the confluence of river Alaknanda with river Bhagirathi, in Uttarakhand.
-From here on, rivers Alaknanda and Bhagirathi meet and take the same name, i.e., Ganga or Ganges.
-Devprayag draws its name from sage Devsharma who led his life here.
+- Devprayag: It maps the confluence of river Alaknanda and Bhagirathi, in Uttarakhand.
+Hereafter, the rivers Alaknanda and Bhagirathi unify and flow under the name Ganga or Ganges.
+It is 98.9 km away from Karnaprayag.

 The Panch Prayag are a part of the Char Dham Yatra within Uttarakhand.